udexon/Phoshell/README.md

 https://github.com/udexon/Phoom/blob/master/R3ML_Jitsi_Phoom.md

 We illustrate how stack machine shell resolves these issues by using Jitsi-Meet as example.

-- 3.2 Phoshell definition

-Phoshell is derived from the Forth programming language, as we took critical features from Forth and simplify them, to create a highly portable stack machine shell that can be implemented in around 50 lines of JavaScript code or equivalent, that essentially does the following:
-- pushes non-function words (tokens) on to the stack;
-- executes function words and pushes the results on to the stack.

-Phoshell was initially implemented in PHP as an experiment to see how easy it is to implement a simplified stack machine.
-Eventually, we realized that this simplified stack machine can in fact be implemented in ___any known programming language___ _with the equivalent of around 50 lines of JavaScript or PHP code_, thus making the Forth like script (hence _"Phos"_) a likely candidate to be a ___universal scripting language___.

 - 3.4 Phoshell projects as large scale software engineering projects